darkj3suss/doti18n/readme.md

 *   Loading localization data from YAML, JSON, XML files.
 *   Intuitive access to nested data structures (dictionaries and lists) using **dot notation (`.`) for dictionary keys and index notation (`[]`) for list elements**.
 *   Support for **combined access paths** (`data.list[0].nested_key`).
+*   CLI tool for generating type stubs for your localization files to enhance IDE autocompletion and type-checking.
 *   **Strict mode** (`strict=True`) to raise exceptions on missing paths or incorrect usage.
 *   **Non-strict mode** (default) to return a special `NoneWrapper` object and log a warning on missing paths or incorrect usage.
 *   Pluralization support for count-dependent strings (requires `Babel`).